paulKhullar/starter-hugo-portfolio-theme/content/project/cartoon/index.md

 ---
-title: “A ‘frozen’ geopolitical issue”: Svalbard and the geopolitics of Arctic mining
+title: A ‘frozen’ geopolitical issue”: Svalbard and the geopolitics of Arctic mining
 summary: Write about your project here...
 tags:
   - CV